odud-by/uae-fdi-resilience-analysis/README.md

 - Which macroeconomic variables most strongly influence investor behaviour in the short term?
 - What range of outcomes should decision-makers reasonably plan for under different global scenarios?

 These questions are particularly relevant in an environment where capital remains selective, post-COVID investment pipelines are still adjusting, and competition for international investment remains intense.
+To address these questions clearly, it is important to define the scope and limits of the analysis.

 ---